 Internet in Buenos Aires

-You won’t have any problem with internet speed in Buenos Aires – as a major metropolitan capital, internet is quite good everywhere and found in nearly all homes, cafes, public spaces, etc. When writing this article I checked a speed test in Buenos Aires and it showed an average speed in the city at 67Mbps.
+You won’t have any problem with internet speed in Buenos Aires – as a major metropolitan capital, the internet is quite good everywhere and found in nearly all homes, cafes, public spaces, etc.

 Make sure you have a VPN (Virtual Private Network) before heading to Argentina to continue to use the internet safely and access the content you’ll need while there.

 Check out our Complete Guide to Using a VPN for Travel for our top tips and VPN recommendations for travelers and nomads.
 I have used NordVPN for a while now and absolutely love it – I have no complaints!

 However, if you’re more connected than I am and need to connect more than 6 devices at once, definitely check out Surfshark, another great option that I highly recommend.

 Buenos Aires has very distinct seasons and a temperate climate.
 If you’re from the northern hemisphere, remember that seasons here in the southern hemisphere are the opposite of what you’re used to.